Developer Guide

 The group edit mechanism is facilitated by defining a Group model and adding a Unique Group List field to

-field containing the name of the group, an ArrayList
+AWE.
+The Group model contains a GroupName field containing the name of the group, an ArrayList of Person

-objects who are members of the Group, an ArrayList
+objects who are members of the Group, an ArrayList of Expense objects that keeps track of the expenditures of the

 Group.
 The group edit mechanism comprises the following commands.